slwulf/baba-is-you/README.md

 - Use arrow keys for movement, `z` to undo, and `x` to reset

 #### TODO
-- be able to destroy player and pushed blocks on touch of defeat block
+- be able to destroy player icon touch of defeat block
-- be able to determine rules defined vertically
 - abstract movement determination from Game into its own class
 - add a canvas rendering engine
+  - here's the original one i made, probably a good reference https://github.com/atwulf/canvas-engine/
+  - lol proof of concept for a DOM renderer that renders actual DOM https://codepen.io/atwulf/pen/24bbafe1116fd71dde1a08acbaaeb348
 - MOAR ICONS
 - MOAR PROPERTIES
   - sink/float